WansonChoi/HATK/docs/_0_HLA2HPED.md

 ## (1) What is HLA2HPED

-HLA2HPED is a module to merge and convert the output from other HLA imputation or inference software to `HLA PED(HPED)` file so that researchers can perform `HLA fine-mapping analysis` directly using the output of other HLA software.
+`HLA2HPED` is a module to merge and convert the output from other HLA imputation or inference software to `HLA PED(HPED)` file so that researchers can perform `HLA fine-mapping analysis` directly using the output of other HLA software.
 Currently, this module supports **xHLA**, **HIBAG**, and **Axiom** software and it is planned to make HLA2HPED to cover more HLA imputation/inference software output.

 ## (2) Usage Examples.

 1. xHLA

-The output of xHLA is assumed to be multiple json files each of which represents a single sample's HLA type information.
-The next photo is an example of the json output file of xHLA.
-Multiple json files like this will be given to HLA2HPED with the argument '--rhped'.
+The output of xHLA is assumed to be multiple JSON files each of which represents a single sample's HLA type information.
+The next photo is an example of the JSON output file of xHLA.
+Multiple JSON files like this will be given to HLA2HPED with the argument '--rhped'.

 ![README-HLA2HPED-xHLA_example](./img/README-HLA2HPED-xHLA_example.png)